Olivia's Live Hits

-Olivia's Live Hits is a live album released in 2008, based on the tour of Olivia Newton-John in Sydney Opera House in 2006.
+Olivia's Live Hits is a live album released on 15 January 2008, based on the tour of Olivia Newton-John in Sydney Opera House in 2006.
 A DVD called Live at the Sydney Opera House was also recorded.

 Production

 The album was recorded with the Sydney Symphony, the tour held four concerts and 27 tracks, but only 10 appear on the album.